DACT214/Portfolio/React-Course/React_Course_Notes.md

   - scoped style like modules
   - all the css & js/ts code in one place
   - easier to delete a component
-  - easier to syle based on props/state
+  - easier to style based on props/state

 Libraries: